Loki season 1: Music

+Charts

 Marketing

-Select members of Disney's marketing team were given access to scripts and information on the seson when it began filming to start crafting its marketing campaign based on its release date.
+Select members of Disney's marketing team were given access to scripts and information on the season when it began filming to start crafting its marketing campaign based on its release date.
 Asad Ayaz, Walt Disney Studios marketing president, and his team worked closely with Feige, D'Esposito, Herron, and Waldron to determine what information would be part of the campaign, while coordinating around the efforts of previous Disney+ series that were releasing before Loki to give those their "fair time".
 A commercial for the season, The Falcon and the Winter Soldier, and WandaVision was shown during Super Bowl LIV.
 Julia Alexander of The Verge said the footage "wasn't much" but offered "enough glimpses to tease fans".
 Haleigh Foutch at Collider felt of all the Super Bowl commercials, Marvel's teasers "stole the whole show" and had "a lot to get excited about".

 A trailer for the season was released during Disney Investor Day in December 2020.
 Writers for Polygon said Loki "finally feels untethered by the grounded approaches of the early Thor movies", and based on the content of the trailer and given the season deals with alternate realities, the season might try to "explain" certain phenomena such as Loki being D. B. Cooper or features worlds where urban legends such as the fictitious video game Polybius exist.
 John Boon writing for Entertainment Tonight called the trailer a "bonkers first look". /Film's Hoai-Tran Bui said the scenes in the trailer was "very intriguing, cryptic stuff" and was surprised to learn the season was more than "just the time-hopping series we assumed" and would deal "with mysterious conspiracies and reality-bending organizations".

 A second trailer for the series was released on April 5, 2021.
 Charles Pulliam-Moore of io9 called the trailer "a large-scale, time-hopping adventure with the promise to be Disney+'s next big epic".
 Pulliam-Moore's colleague Jame Whitbrook said the trailer was "big on mystery" and was clearer than the first about the TVA's role in the series, but it was still unclear what Loki gained "beyond the chance to enact his own brand of chaos across an entire multiverse of timelines".
 Polygon's Austen Goslin said it appeared Loki would be visiting past memorable moments from MCU films, calling Loki "a sci-fi, reality-hopping, heist series".
 Bui felt this trailer gave a better understanding of how Loki would get involved with the TVA than the first trailer did.